-Aliko Dangote, President/Chief Executive of Dangote Industries Limited.
+Aliko Dangote, President/Chief Executive of Dangote Group.

-In The Aftermath Of PENGASSAN And Dangote Refinery Impasse
+The Aftermath Of PENGASSAN And Dangote Refinery Impasse

 Opinion:

-BY TUNDE AKINLADE
+BY TUNDE AKkINLADE

 *Tunde Akinlade writes from Ogbomoso, Oyo State.